simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 # Definitions
 ## Bug
-In software *(the field)*, a bug is a problem or flaw in the software that causes it to function incorrectly.
+In the field of software, a "bug" is any problem or flaw in the software that causes it to function incorrectly.

 # Meta comments
 I don't like any of the paragraphs would benefit from being longer.
 I would have to go into niche things, and dicuss boring details from academic sources in order to expand on any of the content at all.

 Also, I'm glad I don't have any corny statements / phrases, like "can revolutionize the future of transportation and mobility".

+The speech has some whole sections of this article removed.
+Also, there might be too many individual headers for the article.
+It is *technically* supposed to be an **outline**, so I guess that is okay.

+Finally, I'd like to apologize for my oral presentation being sloppy.
+The format for this speech is really difficult to figure out, due to the complexity and variety of my topic.
+So, I had a hard time figuring out how to deliver so many points that are all so different from each other.
+Also, I didn't mention any sources in my speech; I really don't know which sources would be the most important though.
+Probably [source 11], but that's because it actually backs up the entire article, not just some of it.

 ## Lack of Sources
 A lot of the details in this article are highly technical, and don't have academic sources anywhere online.
 These technical details require information from interviews with the companies designing self-diving cars, since the details are only really relevant to engineers.
 What I'm saying is that highly technical details are not relevant to most scientists and researchers.